 Perfume or Poison?
 Micro*enis & Phthalates?!

 Fragrance doesn't smell so sweet when you find out what's inside.
-Phthalates, which are known xenoestrogens and found in perfumes are linked to hormone related issues like micropenis, undescended testicles, hypospadias, ovarian dysfunction and uterine fibroids.
+Phthalates, which are known xenoestrogens found in perfumes, fragrances and colognes are linked to hormone related issues like micropenis, undescended testicles, hypospadias, ovarian dysfunction and uterine fibroids.
 In fact phthalates are linked to so many hormone issues I can't list them all!

-A study released in Cambridge Journals found prenatal phthalate exposure was associated with a reduction in the stretch length of the male penis in human offspring.
+One study released in a Cambridge Journal found prenatal phthalate exposure was associated with a reduction in the stretch length of the male penis in human offspring.
 Researchers are saying "human exposure to phthalates is a public health concern!"
 Another study linked multiple abnormalities of human male reproductive function, including lower sperm count and testicular cancer, to phthalate exposure.

 Micro or Not?
 Get the Facts!